-Does the financial product invest in fossil gas and/or nuclear energy related activities that at comply with the EU Taxonomy !?
+Does the financial product invest in fossil gas and/or nuclear energy related activities that comply with the EU Taxonomy 1?

+compiy with the a ranomom, .

 ☐ Yes:

 ☐ In fossil gas ☐ In nuclear energy

 ✓ No

 Not applicable

 To comply with the EU Taxonomy, the criteria for fossil gas include limitations on emissions and switching to renewable power or lowcarbon fuels by the end of 2035.
 For nuclear energy, the criteria include comprehensive safety and waste management rules.